 Rosala Viking Centre Ltd also runs a small travel agency on Rosala, handling, among other things, trips to Rosala and to the Bengtskär lighthouse.
 We collaborate with many local businesses in the Hitis archipelago.
 You can familiarise yourself with our offerings on the booking office website rosala.net.

 Our operations are based on an ardent interest in bringing one of the most fascinating periods of history to life.
 At the same time, we want to spread knowledge about the Viking Age and its relation to the local area, as well as to Finland as a whole.
-We want to put Viking Age Finland on the map, as Finland actually is one of the home countries of the Vikings.
-One of the ways in which this endeavour has made great progress is a European collaboration called Destination Viking Association, where we are one of the founding partners.
+We want to put Viking Age Finland on the map, as Finland is actually one of the home countries of the Vikings.
+One of the ways in which this endeavour has made great progress is a European collaboration called Destination Viking Association, which we are one of the founding partners of.
 In this group, we work on the “Follow the Vikings” project, the purpose of which is to jointly market Viking destinations in Europe.
 We are very proud to exist as an equal partner in a group which includes among others the Jorvik Viking Centre in York and the British Museum.
 You can read more about the project and the different destinations on the project websites.

 Destination Viking Association